User-4574/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 1. Configure your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host machine to use your AD domain controller's IP address as a DNS nameserver.

    - **Ubuntu**:

-      Edit the `/etc/network/interfaces` file so that your AD domain controller's IP address is listed as a dns-nameserver.
-For example:
+         Edit your `/etc/resolv.conf` file so that it contains a nameserver entry with the IP address of one of your domain controllers:
+      ```/etc/resolv.conf
+      nameserver **<AD domain controller IP address>**
+      ```
+      Edit `/etc/network/interfaces` and remove any entries related to DNS that might look like so:
       ```/etc/network/interfaces
       <...>
       # The primary network interface